-Many of my audiences want to know how to use the power of color, design and trends to enhance their most precious relationships.
-Many are women who want to know how to bring warmth and romance into their lives and relationships without being overly fussy and well, feminine…masculine folk might not feel comfortable in an overly feminine, pink or pastel room.
+Many in my audiences are women who want to know how to bring warmth and romance into their lives and relationships without being overly fussy and well, feminine…The fear: masculine folk might not feel comfortable in an overly feminine, pink or pastel room.

-I also recommended that they stay away from the overly “feminine” design and colors (a lot of pink) if they want their masculine partner to feel comfortable in the room.
+I always recommended that they stay away from the overly “feminine” design and colors (a lot of pink) if they want their masculine partner to feel comfortable in the room.

-This is what I heard from one forty-something gentleman in the audience who stopped me mid-sentence and said, “Oh hell no!
+As I was saying this, I heard immediately from one forty-something gentleman in the audience who stopped me mid-sentence and said, “Oh hell no!
 I am with myself and these guys all day, I want to experience softness and beauty at the end of the day.”